Deltasoft-AI/.github/profile/README.md

-# Deltasoft
+# Deltasoft AI

-Welcome to the Deltasoft organization's GitHub profile page!
+Welcome to Deltasoft AI organization's GitHub profile page!
 This page provides an overview of our organization, its purpose, projects, and guidelines for contribution.

 ## About Deltasoft

-Deltasoft is a forward-thinking organization dedicated to creating innovative software solutions.
+Deltasoft AI is a forward-thinking organization dedicated to creating innovative software solutions.
 We strive to develop cutting-edge applications, frameworks, and libraries that empower developers and enhance user experiences.
 Our team is passionate about technology, collaboration, and open source.

 ## Projects